 |Complete 18 elective credits OR 12 elective credits plus Thesis Project I & II.

-*Foreign-trained students may also be required to complete LSTU 503S Legal Research and Analysis and/or LSTU 500S Introduction to the Legal System, and/or LSTU 530S - Legal Research and Analysis.
+*Foreign-trained students may also be required to complete LAW 970S - Introduction to the United States Legal System, LSTU 500S - Introduction to the Legal System, and/or LSTU 530S - Legal Research and Analysis.

 - A Juris Doctor (JD) from an American Bar Association (ABA) accredited law school